MicrosoftDocs/sql-docs/docs/reporting-services/manage-my-data-alerts-in-data-alert-manager.md

 ### Delete an alert definition

--   Right-click the data alert that you want to delete and click **Delete**.
+-   Right-click the data alert that you want to delete and select **Delete**.

      When you delete the alert, no further alert messages are sent.

 ### Run an alert

--   Right-click the data alert that you want to run and click **Run**.
+-   Right-click the data alert that you want to run and select **Run**.

      The alert instance is created and the data alert message is immediately sent, regardless of the schedule options you specified in Data Alert Designer.
 For example, an alert configured to be sent weekly and then only if the results change is sent.